systemd/systemd/docs/PORTABLE_SERVICES.md

 available to system services more readily.
 Specifically:

-1. The bundling of applications, i.e. packing up multiple services, their binaries and all their dependencies in a single image, and running them directly from it.
+1. The bundling of applications, i.e. packing up multiple services, their binaries and all their dependencies in an image, and running them directly from it.

 2. Stricter default security policies, i.e. sand-boxing of applications.